 EPR with Easy Breath Manufacturer Fact Sheet

-Air leaks are caused by masks that are too big, too old, or just the wrong style.
+- Air leaks can be caused by masks that are too big, too old, or simply the wrong style.

 Air leaking into the eyes is usually an indication that the mask is too big (long or wide) as are leaks at the base of the nose.
 Leaks may also occur under the nose due to facial hair.

 As the silicone in the mask cushion ages, it deteriorates and becomes too soft to hold a seal.
 For many masks, the cushion may be removed and replaced to extend the life of the mask.
 View our Replacement Part Finder to see if a replacement cushion is available for your mask.